tobiaslabs/hunch/.changeset/empty-shrimps-listen.md

 "hunch": minor
 ---

-add cli to run hunch
+Add a CLI to run HunchJS from the command line.